daviguima/sen3r/README.md

   -p PRODUCT, --product PRODUCT
                         Currently only WFR is available.
   -c CAMS, --cams CAMS  Path to search for auxiliary CAMS file.
 Optional.
+  -k CLUSTER, --cluster CLUSTER
+                        Which method to use for clustering.
+Optional.
   -ng, --no-graphics    Do not generate graphical reports.
   -np, --no-pdf         Do not generate PDF report.
-  -s, --single          Single mode: run SEN3R over only one image instead of a whole directory.Optional.
+  -s, --single          Single mode: run SEN3R over only one image instead of a whole directory.
+Optional.
   -v, --version         Displays current package version.
-  -l, --silent          Run silently, stop printing to console.

 ```
 [!]
 For OS compatibility reasons the supported vector formats for `-r` are `.json` and `.geojson` but there are